apache/mxnet/docs/tutorials/gluon/gotchas_numpy_in_mxnet.md

 ## NumPy operators vs. NDArray operators

 Despite the fact that [NDArray API](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html) was specifically designed to be similar to `NumPy`, sometimes it is not easy to replace existing `NumPy` computations.
 The main reason is that not all operators, that are available in `NumPy`, are available in `NDArray API`.
-[This regularly updated page](https://github.com/apache/incubator-mxnet/issues/3199) contains the list of `NDArray API`  operators in progress, where:

-* v : Already done and it is consistent to NumPy
-* p : Partially done.
-The part that should be fixed is in the comments
-* x : Does not exist.
-Needs to be added into Apache MXNet
-* = : Does not exist, and will not be supported any time soon
-* ? : Unsure whether x or =, open for discussion
+The list of currently available operators is available on [NDArray class page](http://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html#the-ndarray-class).

 If a required operator is missing from `NDArray API`, there are few things you can do.